 B. The department shall develop a framework for a teacher mentorship program for all level one teachers.
-The department shall work with licensed school employees, representatives from teacher preparation programs and the higher education department to establish the framework.
+The department shall work with licensed school employees, representatives from teacher preparation programs and the commission on higher education to establish the framework.